IN-CORE/pyincore-incubator/README.rst

-pyincore
+pyincore-incubator
 ========

-**pyIncore-incubator** is a component of IN-CORE.
-It is a python package consisting of new analyses that build on pyIncore, but are not yet part of the core analyses.
+**pyIncore-incubator** is a component of IN-CORE that allows users to extend the core set of analyses provided by pyincore.
+New analyses in pyincore-incubator extend the pyincore BaseAnalysis class and can be chained with existing pyincore analyses to add new functionality.
+The incubator gives the community around the IN-CORE project a forum and set of resources for innovation and investigation of new ideas and alternative ideas.

 Installation with conda
 -----------------------

-Installing **pyincore** with Conda is officially supported by IN-CORE development team.
+Installing **pyincore-incubator** with Conda is officially supported by IN-CORE development team.

 To add `conda-forge <https://conda-forge.org/>`__  channel to your environment, run